hitoshi-watase/nablla/docs/4-binding-and-events.en.md

 ### Summary

 Nablla treats events as a natural part of the same shared flow that connects data and view.
-There are no handlers, bindings, or external callbacks?only attributes that describe how data behaves when users interact with it.
+There are no handlers, bindings, or external callbacks - only attributes that describe how data behaves when users interact with it.

 Event expressions run inside the same scoped data context,
 so updates stay local and predictable, even when multiple Nablla worlds coexist on a page.